 And you sold them?
 Does this make you an accomplished entrepreneur?

 Artia: No, it doesn’t, but I’d like to think it has pointed me in the right direction.
 Every entrepreneur aspires to start a business, build it, and ultimately sell it at a premium.

 In my case, I sold the businesses prematurely because I didn’t have the bandwidth to maintain them, but I did gain valuable experience from them.

 Artia: Fortunately, I had time on my side.
-I launched the business six years ago and didn’t have much of a marketing plan then so I spent a couple hundred dollars on Google AdWords.
-The next two years, I relied on word of mouth from happy users of the service.
+I launched the business six years ago and didn’t have much of a marketing plan then, so I spent a couple of hundred dollars on Google AdWords.
+For the next two years, I relied on word of mouth from happy users of the service.
 When you don’t have the resources or time to market a project, the execution is very important so users can help spread it organically.

-Cristian: Do you think it’s best to hire young people if you are young?
-Or could some elder employees bring more benefits to a young company?
+Do you think it’s best to hire young people if you are young?
+Or could some older employees bring more benefits to a young company?

 Artia: I feel it’s best to have a mixed bag of employees, and most modern companies would probably agree.
-Personally, I’d prefer to hire older employees for their experience in and familiarity of a particular industry, but would rely on younger employees to be more imaginative and help push the envelope with creative ideas.
+Personally, I’d prefer to hire older employees for their experience in and familiarity with a particular industry.
+Still, I would rely on younger employees to be more imaginative and help push the envelope with creative ideas.

 Artia: The future looks bright.
-Though they were hesitant at first, schools are beginning to realize the potential of technology in education and we’re noticing large gains in traffic.
-We also have a couple new products in development for schools and districts that will help increase revenues, but for now we’re glad to see a noticeable increase in traffic.
+Though they were hesitant at first, schools are beginning to realize the potential of technology in education, and we’re noticing large gains in traffic.
+We also have a couple of new products in development for schools and districts that will help increase revenues, but for now, we’re glad to see a noticeable increase in traffic.